gravitl/netmaker-docs/netclient.rst

 The Netclient manages WireGuard on client devices (nodes).
 This document walks through setting up the netclient on machines, including install, management, and uninstall.

-The netclient is supported on the following operating systems:
+The Netclient is supported on the following operating systems:
 - Linux (most distributions)
 - Windows
 - Mac